jcolag/entropy-arbitrage/2023-05-11-ensigns-command.md

  > **DATA**: Strictly speaking, sir, it is not my playing.
 It is a precise imitation of the techniques of Jascha Heifetz and Trenka Bronken.

-[Heifetz](https://en.wikipedia.org/wiki/Jascha_Heifetz) had passed away about two years before this episode aired.
+{% wiki Jascha_Heifetz|Heifetz|en %} had passed away about two years before this episode aired.
 Bronken seems original to this episode.

 ## Conclusions